 Our Farm is certified organic (USDA/IDALS) and we raise all of our animals on pasture.
 We are dedicated to organic practices and to a healthy, sustainable and environmentally friendly lifestyle.
 We built a strawbale house and have a team of draft horses and use them as much as possible for wagon rides, hauling fire wood, mowing and feeding hay.
-We have lived on this farm since 1998 and also grow organic aronia berries, elderberries and Peony flowers.
+We have lived on this farm since 1998 and also grow organic aronia berries and elderberries.

 Browse through our Products for Sale